 My work is inclusive, trauma informed and seeks to create a safe environment for LGBTQ+ people to access massage therapy.
 My patients; the majority of whom are Transgender or Queer, feel they can be themselves and share the story of their bodies honestly and safely.
 Often, these are stories of trauma, dysphoria, hormone treatments and surgeries which are contributing to physical and emotional pains within the body either through a lack of access to healthcare, complications or simply mounting stress.
 These issues also can interact with underlying chronic pain issues, creating unique health needs.
 By helping them feel safe to be themselves within my clinic, massage therapy can be used to help reconnection with the body in a controlled and safe way, and reduce down pains and tensions.

 At the root of all my work is the belief that kind, compassionate and safe touch can help heal the physical and emotional pains of our community.
-I am immensely proud of my work both with my clients, and the work I do to educate and support more inclusive practices within manual therapy and healthcare for Transgender patients.
+No gimmicks, no sales pitches, just affirming and safe touch.

 Being informed on the physical and emotional impacts of Gender Dysphoria, trauma, hormone treatments and gender affirming surgeries.
 This is my area of clinical and therapeutic expertise and I regularly contribute to supporting other healthcare practitioners in a variety of fields in understanding Transgender bodies and health needs.